fethigurcan/tuxedo-keyboard/README.md

+IMPORTANT: The original driver works as expected at my notebook now.
+You use that directly :) So, this repository will not be maintained anymore.

+---

 Note: It's just a patch to change the chame mode button's functionality to change colors.
 My Clevo based turkish brand Monster notebook's keyboard is a single colored keybpard without support modes.
 Also left color is the keyboard's single color.

 Note: I think Monster notebook owners with multi colored keyboard can use the original tuxedo_keyboard source directly or this one if they prefer.